ucquantum/momentum/application.md

 Even if we are just hosting our regular meetings, making them as receptive to knew ideas and fun as possible will be a significant step towards becoming an institution on campus.

-Sufficient advertising and event planning will be other necesary components of a lasting organization.
+Sufficient advertising and event planning will be other necessary components of a lasting organization.
 I believe that many of the faculty in the field are going to be open to talking to student that are interested.